How to cite this paper

 totaled batch of articles.

-At any time, the Journal Manager can review the accumulated errors for a batch as seen in
+At any time, the Journal Manager can review the accumulated errors for a batch as

 Fig. 5.
 This report can be output in RTF format so it can be sent to the